 This is a weird rule, but it also has a purpose.
 It’s so the players don’t get confused by different colors.

 - Soccer is a fast game.
 Often, players only get time to glimpse at their teammates before passing the ball.
-If they glimpse another color, it could confuse them.
+If they see another color, it could confuse them.

 5. You can be sent off before the game even starts

-It may be weird, but you can be sent off before the game even starts.
+It may be weird, but you can be sent off before the game starts.

 Dumb Soccer Rules